-- 4. Summary of significant accounting policies(cont'd) - 4.3 Foreign currency translation
+- 4. Summary of significant accounting policies(cont'd) - 4.2 Revenue recognition (cont'd) - (ii) Other income Other income is recognised on the accrual basis.

+4.3 Foreign currency translation

 Functional and presentation currency

 These financial statements are presented in Eastern Caribbean Dollars, which is the Credit Union's functional and presentation currency.
 All financial information presented in Eastern Caribbean Dollars has been rounded to the nearest dollar.